xen-project/xen/docs/misc/xen-command-line.markdown

 ### String

 Many parameters are more complicated and require more intricate configuration.
-The detailed description of each individual paramter specify which values are valid.
+The detailed description of each individual parameter specify which values are valid.

 ### List